-- 1. Position the computer upside-down with the battery bay toward you. - Spread the retaining tabs (1) on each side of the memory module slot to release the memory module.
+- Position the computer upside-down. - 2.
+Spread the retaining tabs (1) on each side of the memory module slot to release the memory module.
 (The edge of the module opposite the slot rises away from the computer.)

 - Remove the memory module (2) by pulling the module away from the slot at an angle. - NOTE: Memory modules are designed with a notch to prevent incorrect insertion into the memory module slot. - NOTE: The computer uses two memory sockets.
 The top socket houses the expansion memory module and the bottom socket houses the primary memory module.
 The removal procedure is the same for both memory sockets.